 Region 1 (Southeast Panhandle)

 Game Management Units: GMU 1, 2, 3, 4 & 5

-Southeast Alaska has a healthy brown bear population, however the thick vegetation in this area makes spotting one from a distance a real challenge.
-Focus your efforts on tidal flats, shoreline areas and large openings above treeline.
+Southeast Alaska has a healthy brown bear population, however, the thick vegetation in this area makes spotting one from a distance a real challenge.
+Focus your efforts on tidal flats, shoreline areas, and large openings above the treeline.
 Spring bears find themselves on the tide flats and coastlines, feeding on emergent vegetation, kelp, or other edible plant or animal life that washes up with the tides.
 Look for tide flats that have clam beds.
-Bears can sometimes be spotted and appoached from a distance while they are distracted digging clams at low tide.
+Bears can sometimes be spotted and approached from a distance while they are distracted digging clams at low tide.
 Try to plan your spring hunt to coincide with minus tides to maximize your opportunities.
 A popular technique is to cruise the shoreline areas and glass from the boat.
-Once a bear is located, it is examined from a distance for it's trophy value before a stalk is made.
-In the fall, focus on salmon streams or glass clear-cut areas or other openings above treeline for bears feeding in berry patches.
+Once a bear is located, it is examined from a distance for its trophy value before a stalk is made.
+In the fall, focus on salmon streams or glass clear-cut areas or other openings above the treeline for bears feeding in berry patches.
 Owing to the close vegetation found along salmon streams, extreme caution is urged.
-Perhaps the most well-known area to hunt brown bears in Southeast is the ABC Islands (Admiralty, Baranof and Chicagof), however many other islands also produce brown bears, along with the mainland.
+Perhaps the most well-known area to hunt brown bears in Southeast is the ABC Islands (Admiralty, Baranof, and Chicagof), however many other islands also produce brown bears, along with the mainland.

 Region 2 (North Gulf Coast, Kenai Peninsula, Kodiak / Afognak Archipelago)

 Game Management Units: GMU 6, 7, 8, 14C, 15

 Brown bears are found throughout the Kenai Peninsula, however, spring bears are widely-scattered because denning sites exist all the way from the mountains out onto the Kenai flats.